 About Us

-AREPR is a collaborative digital humanities project led by Christina Boyles at Michigan State University, Mirerza González Vélez and Nadjah Ríos Villarini at the University of Puerto Rico at Río Piedras (UPRRP), and Ricia Anne Chansky at the University of Puerto Rico at Mayagüez (UPRM).
+AREPR is a collaborative digital humanities project led by Christina Boyles at Indiana University, Mirerza González Vélez and Nadjah Ríos Villarini at the University of Puerto Rico at Río Piedras (UPRRP), and Ricia Anne Chansky at the University of Puerto Rico at Mayagüez (UPRM).
 Funded by a grant from the Mellon Foundation (2020-2023), AREPR employs the decolonial practice of post-custodial archiving to record stories of mutual aid organizations and individuals surviving and responding creatively to stratified disasters that have impacted the Puerto Rican archipelago in the last five years, including hurricanes, earthquakes, and the global pandemic of COVID-19.
 We define post-custodial archiving as a model in which the concept of the “archive” is deeply rooted in that of memory as heritage.
 As such, data in the form of digital artifacts is preserved in a manner that allows “creators to maintain control of their archival records while archivists provide management support.”
 Our reliance on post-custodial archiving practices in building the digital repository allows us to engage a strategy in which community partners and narrators cocreate research frameworks and participate in designing project outputs and their dissemination.

 Over the course of two weeks in September 2017, Puerto Rico was successively impacted by two category 5 hurricanes, Hurricanes Irma and María.
 The disaster, however, was not simply the hurricanes but also the events that followed.
 Notably, the disaster-response methods used—prioritization of urban centers, slow distribution of resources, and limited communication with those in need—placed the cultural legacy of Puerto Rico and the Caribbean under duress by leaving most Puerto Ricans to fend for themselves.
 Local residents were left to pick up the pieces on their own; as a result, the island largely depended upon community-based groups and their use of local traditions, oral knowledge, and community organizing.